Resource Billing Basics

-If gas consumption is seasonal, such as with an outdoor pool, there may be an advantage to canceling service during periods of non-use.
+If gas consumption is seasonal, such as with heating an outdoor pool, there may be an advantage to canceling service during periods of non-use.
 However, there may be a charge for reactivation.

 Some natural gas utilities have a ratchet on consumption.
 The charge in the rate schedule is based on a percent (e.g., 40 percent) of the highest month’s consumption in the past 11 months.
 This type of rate schedule is typically reserved for large commercial users and is designed for facilities with a relatively even annual load.
 If, for example, a facility uses 20,000 therms during the coldest winter month, this usage sets the charge for the next 11 months.
-During the summer months, the boilers are turned off and gas is used only for some kitchen equipment and domestic hot water heaters.
+During the summer months, the boilers are turned off and gas is used only for some kitchen equipment and domestic water heaters.
 The consumption may drop to 2,000 therms for a month.
-However, because of the 40 percent ratchet clause on the rate schedule, the facility is charged for 8,000 therms (40 percent of 20,000).
+But because of the 40 percent ratchet clause, the facility is charged for 8,000 therms (40 percent of 20,000).
 Study rate schedules and your gas-use profiles closely to determine which rate schedule is best for each facility.

-Firm versus interruptible
+Firm versus Interruptible

 The price for interruptible gas is typically 15 to 30 percent less than for firm gas, depending on the volumes used and the utility.
 Facilities that have, or can add, a back-up source of fuel (such as oil or propane) should consider buying interruptible gas.
 In the Northwest, gas interruptions have been rare.
-However, if you are on an interruptible rate, are notified of a curtailment, and you cannot comply because your back-up systems are not working, you will pay a penalty as specified in the rate schedule.
+However, if you are on an interruptible rate and are notified of a curtailment, but you cannot comply because your back-up systems are not working, you will pay a penalty as specified in the rate schedule.

 Fuel oil is typically sold in gallons.
 The two most common types of oil sold are No. 2, or diesel, which is a light oil, and No. 6, or bunker C, which is a heavy residual oil.
-The bunker C oil typically requires a heater to keep the viscosity low in the storage tank.
+Bunker C oil typically requires a heater to keep the viscosity low in the storage tank.
 Boilers that use the heavy oil usually have a second heater (electric) at the burner to further heat the oil before combustion.